DevelopCMD/website/README.md

 # website
-Repository that hosts the files for my upcoming website.
+Repository that hosts the files for my website.